Market

 Risk Management

-At the heart of our strategy lies a strong commitment to risk
+At the core of our strategy is a strong commitment to risk

-monitoring key strategic risks across the organisation.
-This
+mitigation and monitoring of key strategic risks across the

-reviews and refines the adequacy and effectiveness of its
+the adequacy and effectiveness of its Risk Management

 The Company has in place a separate Risk Management

-formulate, review and oversee the implementation of Risk
+alia, formulate, review and oversee the implementation of

-appetite and regularly monitor the risk assessments and risk
+risk appetite and regularly monitor the risk assessments

-the Committee and attendance at its meetings held during
+formal Charter of the Committee and attendance at its

-the year, are provided in the Report on Corporate Governance.
+meetings held during the year, are provided in the Report

 The Chief Risk Officer is responsible for assisting the Risk